Rookout/deployment-examples/python-kubernetes/README.md

-# Kubernetes Rookout Deployment Example
+# Quickstart for debugging Kubernetes deployments

 This is a full example for deploying Rookout using Kubernetes.

 ## prerequisite:

-1. `Have a rookout token`
+1. Get your Rookout token at [app.rookout.com](https://app.rookout.com).

-2. `Have a running kubernetes cluster and kubectl`
+2. Make sure you have a running kubernetes cluster and kubectl.

 ## Installation